petyaracz/Racz2023trance/Readme.md

 The data are challenging in two ways.
-The variables are themselves correlated, either because they measure different facets of the same thing (like how complex a society is) or because they were adapted together by socially or geographically close societies (Galton’s problem).
+The variables are themselves correlated, either because they measure different facets of the same thing (like how complex a society is; see the figure below) or because they were adapted together by socially or geographically close societies (Galton’s problem).
 In addition, data are missing from the Atlas in a non-random manner (e.g. if a society is hard to access, it is harder to provide a population size estimate for it).

 We can account for Galton’s problem (geographic and cultural co-variation) by restricting our initial data to societies in the